2010 World Series: Series overview and aftermath

 With the Giants' first World Series championship in San Francisco, the National Hockey League's San Jose Sharks remain the only Bay Area franchise without a world championship.
-The Sharks would reach the Stanley Cup finals for the 2015-2016 season, but ultimately lost to the Pittsburgh Penguins in six games.
+The Sharks would reach the Stanley Cup Finals for the 2015-2016 season, but ultimately lost to the Pittsburgh Penguins in six games.

 Two key contributors from the San Francisco Giants would eventually join the Texas Rangers.
 Tim Lincecum signed a one-year contract with the Rangers on March 7, 2018.
-On October 21, 2022, the Rangers hired Bruce Bochy as their new manager.
+On October 21, 2022, the Rangers hired Bruce Bochy as their new manager, who led the Rangers to their first World Series championship title in his first season as Rangers manager in 2023.